FOR AGES 3 YEARS TO 18 YEARS

 The African olive pigeon (Columba arquatrix) also known as the Rameron pigeon is a breed of pigeon that is native to the eastern and southern parts of Africa from Ethiopia to the Cape.
 They range in areas of western Angola, southwestern Saudi Arabia, and northern Yemen.
-It is significantly common, but there can be areas in between where the pigeons can not be found and that is due to the requirements of its habitat.

-The Rameron pigeon species creates flocks and stays in communities except during the season of breeding.
-They fly long distances from their roosts in search of feeding areas.
 Even though the male and the female olive pigeon are quite similar to each other, they can be differentiated based on their plumage coloration.
 The female Rameron pigeon is much duller in color than the male.

 African olive pigeons prefer areas that are cool, moist forest trees.
 It also inhabits areas that have riverine forests and thickets, mountain vegetation, second growth and clearings, some alien tree plantations, urban gardens, and parks.

 Scroll down to read about the African olive pigeon's life span, what they feed on, their habitat, and other exciting details!
-For more relatable content, check out these German nun pigeon facts and Nicobar pigeon facts for kids.
+For more relatable content, check out these German nun pigeon facts and Nicobar pigeon facts for kids

 The African olive pigeon (Columba arquatrix) also known as the Rameron pigeon is a large pigeon with a vibrant yellow eye patch.